yehonatan145/PatternMatching/Core/src/README.md

 ## Mps interface

 Every mps algo (Multi-Pattern Matching Algorithm) implement the same interface for searching patterns.

-The functions for the interface is saved in variable mps_table defined in "mps.h" The mps_table is an array of MpsElem where every algo have an index in the table representing it.
+The functions for the interface is saved in variable mps_table defined in "mps.h".

+The mps_table is an array of MpsElem where every algo have an index in the table representing it.

 The table is initialized in the function mps_table_setup in "mps.c".

-MpsElem have "name" member for the name of the algorithm and the following functions that every algo should implement:
+MpsElem have "name" member for the name of the algorithm and the following functions that every algo must implement:

 ### void* create()